Inferring Stellar Densities with Flexible Models I: The Distribution of RR Lyrae in the Milky Way with $\textit{Gaia}$ DR3: Introduction

 Beyond the Galactic disk, the metal-poor RRL serve as ideal tracers for the stellar density distribution of the Galactic halo, which is thought to consist of ancient accreted galaxies \citep{De_lucia2008,Deason2013}.
-Generally, results for the halo density distribution of RRL are consistent with the total stellar distribution which are both most commonly modeled as a broken power law with a slope between $\alpha\approx$-1.5 to -3 for the inner halo and a slope of $\alpha\approx$-4 for the outer halo with the break radius around $\approx$20-30 kpc \citep{Sesar2007,Watkins2009,Deason2011,Sesar2013,Faccioli2014,Zinn2014,Das2016,Hernitschek2018,Iorio2018,Han2022,Yang2022,Chen2023,Lane2023}.
-None of these previous works include data within 5~kpc of the Galactic center with only a few of them including data with Galactoccetnric radii <10~kpc.
+Generally, results for the halo density distribution of RRL are consistent with the total stellar distribution which are both most commonly modeled as a broken power law with a slope between $\alpha\approx-1.5$ to $-3$ for the inner halo and a slope of $\alpha\approx-4$ for the outer halo with the break radius around $\approx20-30$ kpc \citep{Sesar2007,Watkins2009,Deason2011,Sesar2013,Faccioli2014,Zinn2014,Das2016,Hernitschek2018,Iorio2018,Chen2023,Lane2023}.
+However, other works have found doubly broken power-law slopes with the second break radius of $\approx 10~\rm{kpc}$ \citep{Han2022,Yang2022}.
+Recent works have also found the slope may be distinct along different lines-of-sight in the Galaxy \citep{Hernitschek2018,Amarante2024,Medina2024}.
+Works focusing on the very distant outer halo ($R\gtrsim100~\rm{kpc}$) have found similar slopes of $\alpha\approx-4$ \citep{Thomas2018,Medina2018,Stringer2021,Feng2024}, although some have found a break radius at $R\approx160-210~\rm{kpc}$ \citep{Fukushima2018,Fukushima2019}.
+None of these previous works include data within 5~kpc of the Galactic center with only a few of them including data with Galactocentric radii <10~kpc.
 There is also an interesting trend in the literature where works that include data at smaller radii tend to measure flatter slopes for the inner halo.
 Furthermore, previous works find that the halo is flattened with $q\approx$0.6-0.7 where $R=\sqrt{X^2+Y^2+(Z/q)^2}$ \citep{Deason2011,Iorio2018,Han2022} with most recent work also measuring a tilt in the halo with respect to the Galactic disk plane \citep{Iorio2019,Han2022}.
+There is also work which finds the flattening varies with Galactocentric radius \citep{Xue2015,Xu2018,Iorio2018,Hernitschek2018}.

 Perhaps the most challenging region to characterize, the inner Galaxy contains many overlapping components (halo, disk and bulge) and complex structures (the Galactic bar and X-shape).
 Whether the bulge is a distinct component from the inner halo is currently debated \citep{Lucey2021,Ardern-Arentsen2024}. \citet{Pietrukowicz2015} found the RRL density distribution in the inner Galaxy (0.2-3 kpc) is consistent with the measurements of the inner halo with a power law slope of $\alpha\approx$-3 \citep{PerezVillegas2017}.
-There is also evidence that a population of RR Lyrae in the inner Galaxy trace the bar structure \citep{Kunder2020}.
+There is also evidence that a population of RRL in the inner Galaxy trace the bar structure \citep{Kunder2020}.